Gander Flyers: History

 Gander didn't enter a team in the NSHL for the 1974-75 and 1975-76 seasons.
 In 1975, Flyers alumni formed the Intermediate 'B' Gander Lakers and joined the Central Intermediate B Hockey League.
 The Lakers team became the re-formed Flyers and joined the Newfoundland Senior League for the 1976-77 season.
 After the team folded in November 1983, Flyers alumni re-formed the Gander Lakers and joined the Central Beothuck Intermediate Hockey League for the 1983-84 season.

 The Flyers made their first all-Newfoundland finals appearance in 1961] but lost to the Conception Bay CeeBees in four straight games.
 Gander won its first NSHL championship and Herder Memorial Trophy in 1969 and added a second title in 1980.
 The club sat out the 1980-81 season but rejoined in 1981-82, making it to another Herder Finals but lost in seven games.
 It was the Flyers' fourth finals appearance in five seasons.

 For the 2009-10 season, the Flyers returned as one of three teams that formed the Central Newfoundland Intermediate Hockey League (CNIHL).
 The Gander "Rec" Flyers played for three seasons in the CNIHL until 2012.
 After a 16-year absence from Newfoundland Senior hockey, the Gander Flyers joined the re-formed Newfoundland Senior Hockey League (NSHL) in the fall of 2012.
 The team's home ice was at the Gander Community Centre.

 On June 4, 2014, the Flyers were one of four teams that announced their departure from the Newfoundland Senior Hockey League in order to form a new league to be the Central West Senior Hockey League.
 That year the Flyers didn't score highly in the league standings, although early 2015 results were better.
 Also in 2014, the Flyers were in the news when their goaltender Patrick O'Brien, a trained paramedic, ran from the locker room wearing all of his equipment to give CPR and helped to save the life of a fan in the stands as the game was about to begin.

 In 2015, the Flyers signed former National Hockey League player, Arron Asham.

 Seasons and records

 Season by season results

-This is a list of the last three seasons completed by the Gander Flyers.
 For the full season-by-season history, see List of Gander Flyers seasons.

+Below is a list of the last three seasons completed by the Gander Flyers.